morganpizzini/AspNetCore.Docs.it-it/aspnetcore/blazor/fundamentals/additional-scenarios.md

 ### <a name="chain-to-the-promise-that-results-from-a-manual-start"></a><span data-ttu-id="e4c17-164">Concatenare a `Promise` che risulta da un avvio manuale</span><span class="sxs-lookup"><span data-stu-id="e4c17-164">Chain to the `Promise` that results from a manual start</span></span>

-<span data-ttu-id="e4c17-165">Per eseguire attività aggiuntive, ad esempio l'inizializzazione dell'interoperabilità JS, usare `then` per concatenare a `Promise` che risulta da un'app manuale di :::no-loc(Blazor)::: avvio:</span><span class="sxs-lookup"><span data-stu-id="e4c17-165">To perform additional tasks, such as JS interop initialization, use `then` to chain to the `Promise` that results from a manual :::no-loc(Blazor)::: app start:</span></span>
+<span data-ttu-id="e4c17-165">Per eseguire attività aggiuntive, ad esempio l'inizializzazione dell'interoperabilità JS, usare `then` per concatenare a `Promise` che risulta da un'app manuale di Blazor avvio:</span><span class="sxs-lookup"><span data-stu-id="e4c17-165">To perform additional tasks, such as JS interop initialization, use `then` to chain to the `Promise` that results from a manual Blazor app start:</span></span>

 ```cshtml
 <body>